Provable Tensor-Train Format Tensor Completion by Riemannian Optimization: Numerical Experiments

 \subsubsection{Efficiency of RGrad-TT}

 We also conduct experiments to illustrate the efficiency of RGrad-TT against RGrad-Tucker.
-In this test, we fix the dimension $d = 300$ and we consider cubic tensor $\calT^*$ of size $d\times d\times d$.
-We modify the parameter $r$ and consider random tensors of TT rank $(r,r)$ and Tucker rank $(r,r,r)$.
-The TT rank $(r,r)$ tensor is generated by applying TT-SVD to a random Gaussian tensor and the Tucker rank $(r,r,r)$ tensor is generated by applying HOSVD to a random Gaussian tensor.
+We fix the dimension $d = 300$ and consider cubic tensor $\calT^*$ of size $d\times d\times d$.
+We modify the parameter $r$ and generate a tensor with CP rank $r$.
+Then the TT rank of this tensor is bounded by $(r,r)$ and the Tucker rank of the tensor is bounded by $(r,r,r)$.
 And we use Algorithm \ref{alg:init} for initialization for TT format and use the second order moment method proposed by \citet{xia2017polynomial} as initialization for Tucker format.
-To eliminate the impact of the randomness, for each fixed $r$, we conduct experiments on 10 instances and we count the total runtime and runtime for per iteration.
+To eliminate the impact of the randomness, for each fixed $r$, we conduct experiments on 10 instances and count the total runtime and runtime for per iteration.
 The stopping criteria is satisfied when $\fro{\calT_{l+1} - \calT_l}/\fro{\calT_l} \leq 0.001$.
 The results are shown in Figure \ref{fig:runtime}.

 From the figures, we can see that when the TT rank is $(r,r)$ and Tucker rank is $(r,r,r)$, RGrad-TT is much faster in terms of both total runtime and per iteration runtime.